Bicol International Airport: Opening and start of operations

 The airport was inaugurated by President Rodrigo Duterte on October 7, 2021, with operations commencing the following day.
 The airport will initially handle domestic operations, while international flights were expected to start by November 7.
-However, there are currently no international flights servicing the airport as of December 2022.
+However, there are currently no international flights servicing the airport as of now.

 The first commercial flight to land at the airport, Philippine Airlines Flight 2923 from Manila, a flight operated by PAL Express and performed by a Dash 8 Q400, landed at 9:57 am PHT.
 Cebu Pacific also started operating flights at the airport on the same day.
 Flights operating at the airport were initially served by turboprops until Airbus A320 flights begun on May 1, 2022.
 Cebu Pacific landed its first A320 flight at the airport as Flight 321 at 4:39 am PHT, while PAL landed its first A320 flight as Flight 2919 later that day.